WordPress Website Maintenance

 Note: Sometimes, WordPress can get stuck in maintenance mode.
 To learn how to troubleshoot and fix this issue, refer to the list of troubleshooting tutorials further below.

-Here is a suggested template you can follow to develop your own WordPress site maintenance plan:
+Here is a suggested schedule we recommend following to develop your own regular site maintenance routine:

 Daily Maintenance Tasks

-• Monitor Uptime and Performance: Ensure your site is always accessible to users and loading quickly.
-Use automated tools to monitor uptime and receive alerts for any downtime.
+- Monitor Uptime and Performance: Ensure your site is accessible to users and loads quickly.
+Use automated tools to monitor uptime and send alerts for any downtime.

-• Vulnerability Scanning: Scan for malware, vulnerabilities and infected files using security plugins to prevent attacks.
+- Vulnerability Scanning: Use security plugins to scan for malware, vulnerabilities, and infected files to prevent attacks.

 Weekly Maintenance Tasks

-• Review and Address Security Alerts: Check for any security notifications and take necessary actions.
+- Review and Address Security Alerts: Check for security notifications and take necessary actions.

 Monthly Maintenance Tasks

-• Test for Browser and Device Compatibility: Ensure your site works well on various devices and browsers using Chrome’s Device Mode.
+- Test for Browser and Device Compatibility: Using Chrome’s Device Mode, ensure your site works well on various devices and browsers.

-• Test Contact Forms: Regularly test forms to ensure they are functioning and sending emails correctly.
+- Test Contact Forms: Regularly test forms to ensure they function and send emails correctly.

 Quarterly Maintenance Tasks

-• Review User Roles and Permissions: Ensure that all user roles are assigned correctly and have appropriate permissions.
+- Review User Roles and Permissions: Ensure all user roles are assigned correctly and have appropriate permissions.

-• Review WordPress Security Logs: Keep track of significant changes and potential security breaches using security logs.
+- Review WordPress Security Logs: Using security logs, keep track of significant changes and potential security breaches.

-• Check Site’s RSS Feeds: Ensure RSS feeds are functioning correctly to keep subscribers updated.
+- Check Site’s RSS Feeds: Ensure RSS feeds function correctly to keep subscribers updated.

 Yearly Maintenance Tasks